 Visit Morella and Castillo de Xàtiva during your holidays in Valencia

-For a quiet day in a pueblo during your holidays in Valencia, a visit to the stunning small towns of Morella or Xàtiva are the perfect way to see another side of the Valencia region.
-With the citadel in Morella towering over the town, it’s a stunning sight to behold.
-The town is famously cold during the winter, but it offers some respite during the summer if the temperature becomes too hot to handle.
-With an intact rampart stretching two kilometers to explore along the town’s walls, as well as being close to some stunning mountain passes, there’s plenty to keep you busy in Morella.
-Similarly in Xàtiva, the town boasts the Castillo de Xàtiva, which stands out clasping to the summit of a double-peaked hill overlooking the old town.
-Arguably one of the most interesting castles in the Valencia regions, the ruins of the battlements hide stunning gardens, perfect for a quiet picnic in stunning surroundings.
+For a quiet day during your holiday escape in Valencia, visit the stunning small towns of Morella or Xàtiva.
+These are the perfect way to see another side of the Valencia region.
+The town of Morella is famously cold during the winter.
+However, during the summer if the temperatures are typically Mediterranean.
+Similarly in Xàtiva, the town boasts the Castillo de Xàtiva.
+The castle stands out on the double-peaked hill overlooking the old town.
+Arguably one of the most interesting castles in the Valencia region, the ruins of the battlements hide stunning gardens.
+Making it the perfect place for a quiet picnic in stunning surroundings.